The subelliptic heat kernel on the anti-de Sitter spaces: The subelliptic heat kernel on and

-where, as above, $\delta$ is the Riemannian distance from the north pole.
-Another useful formula for the heat kernel $q_t$ which shall be used later in obtaining the small-time asymptotics is as follows: (see \cite{T2}, P105)
+where $\delta'$ is the Riemannian distance on $\mathbf{H}^{2n+1}$ from the north pole.
+Another useful formula for the heat kernel $q_t$ which shall be used later in obtaining the small time asymptotics is (see \cite{T2}, P125):